 Group home means a dwelling shared by more than six adults as their primary residence in which no supervisory or other care is provided.
-For purposes of this definition, a person must

-EXHIBIT A RESOLUTION 10963 Page 4 of 18 live in the dwelling a minimum of thirty consecutive days for this dwelling to be considered a primary residence.
+For purposes of this definition, a person must live in the dwelling a minimum of thirty consecutive days for this dwelling to be considered a primary residence.